PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 * SI units that were named after a person should not be capitalized except at the beginning of a sentence.

+* Some plasma parameters depend on more than one quantity with the same units.
+In the following line, it is difficult to discern which is the electron temperature and which is the ion temperature.

+  >>> ion_sound_speed(1e6*u.K, 2e6*u.K)

+  Remembering that "explicit is better than implicit", it is more readable and less prone to errors to write:

+  >>> ion_sound_speed(T_i=1e6*u.K, T_e=2e6*u.K)

+* SI units that were named after a person should be lower case except at the beginning of a sentence, even if their symbol is capitalized.
+For example, kelvin is a unit while Kelvin was a scientist.

 Angular Frequencies
 ===================